tomsilver/pddlgym/README.md

 **We support the following subset of PDDL1.2:**
 - STRIPS
 - Typing (including hierarchical)
+- Quantifiers (forall, exists)

-Notable features that we do not currently support include equality (blocked by: parsing and inference), conditional effects (blocked by: inference), disjunction and quantification (blocked by: inference).
+Notable features that we do not currently support include equality (blocked by: parsing and inference), conditional effects (blocked by: inference), and disjunction (blocked by: inference).

 Several PDDL environments are included, such as:
 - Sokoban